-However, there are some positive results in the literature which use weaker transitivity conditions [e.g. OVC 91].
-It is then tempting to believe that Arrow's theorem does not hold with fuzzy relations.
+Yet, there are some positive results in the literature, using weaker transitivity conditions (for instance, Ovchinnikov, 1991).
+It is then tempting to believe that Arrow's Theorem does not hold with fuzzy relations.
 But these apparently positive results are misleading: the transitivity condition they use is so weak that is not incompatible with Condorcet cycles, as shown in the following example.

+Example 14

-Example 19.14.
-The transitivity condition used by [OVC 91] can be expressed as follows.
-For all $a, b, c \in A$:
+The transitivity condition used by Ovchinnikov (1991) can be expressed as follows: for all $a, b, c \in A$ :

-$$R(a,c) \ge R(a,b) + R(b,c) - 1.$$ (19.1)
+$$R(a,c) \ge R(a,b) + R(b,c) - 1.$$ (1)

 Suppose we want to aggregate the preferences of n voters.
-We can define the collective fuzzy preference relation by k voters have preferences $a \succ b \succ c$, k voters have preferences $b \succ c \succ a$, k voters have preferences $c \succ a \succ b$.
+We can define the collective fuzzy preference relation by k voters have preferences $a \succ b \succ c$ , k voters have preferences $b \succ c \succ a$ , k voters have preferences $c \succ a \succ b.$

-$$R(a,b) = \frac{1}{n} \#\{i \in A : aR_ib\}.$$
+$$R(a,b) = \frac{1}{n} \#\{i \in A : a \; R_i \; b\}.$$

-It is easy to show that it satisfies equation (19.1).
+It is easy to show that it satisfies Condition (1).
 Let us now consider 3k voters with the following preferences:

-We obtain: R(a, b) = 2/3, R(b, c) = 2/3 and R(c, a) = 2/3; this is indeed compatible with equation (19.1).
-However, note that this relation is in some sense cyclic and does not permit us to designate a winner or to rank the candidates.
-Therefore, this does not solve the problem raised by Arrow's theorem.
+We obtain : R(a,b) = 2/3, R(b,c) = 2/3 and R(c,a) = 2/3; this is indeed compatible with (1).
+But notice that this relation is in some sense cyclic and does not permit us to designate a winner or to rank the candidates.
+So, this does not solve the problem raised by Arrow's Theorem.

-In summary, unless we consider a very weak transitivity relation (without any practical interest), aggregation methods yielding fuzzy relations do not escape Arrow's theorem.
+In summary, unless we consider a very weak transitivity relation (without any practical interest), aggregation methods yielding fuzzy relations do not escape Arrow's Theorem.

-19.3.2.
-Some other results
+3.2 Some other results

-Arrow's theorem and its many extensions represent only a part of the numerous results in social choice theory.
-For a comprehensive overview of this field, see [CAM 02, SEN 86].
-In this paper, we will roughly group the results into three categories as follows:
+Arrow's Theorem and its many extensions represent only a part of the numerous results in Social Choice Theory.
+For a comprehensive overview of this field, see Sen (1986) and Campbell and Kelly (2002).
+In this paper, we will roughly group the results in three categories :

-1) Impossibility results, as for Arrow's theorem, show that some conditions are incompatible.
-These results help us to understand better why it is difficult to find a 'good' aggregation method.

-2) Characterization results present a set of conditions that a given aggregation method and only this one simultaneously respects.
-Such results help us understand better the essential characteristics of a method.
-It is then easier to compare it with other methods.

-3) 'Analysis' results: given a set of desirable conditions, these results compare different methods in order to see which satisfies the most axioms.
+- impossibility results, like Arrow's Theorem, showing that some conditions are incompatible.
+These results help us better understand why it is difficult to find a 'good' aggregation method; - characterization results.
+These present a set of conditions that a given aggregation method and only this one simultaneously respects.
+Such results help us better understand the essential characteristics of a method.
+It is then easier to compare it with other methods; - 'analysis' results.
+Given a set of desirable conditions, these results compare different methods in order to see which one satisfies most axioms.
 This can help to find a satisfactory method (within the limits revealed by impossibility results).

-This distinction is of course to some extent arbitrary, and the three kinds of results are not contradictory.
+This distinction is of course to some extent arbitrary and the three kinds of results are not contradictory.
 They often use the same conditions.

-We will now informally mention some results that we find important or interesting for understanding some phenomena presented in the examples of section 19.2.
+We will now informally mention some results that we find important or interesting for understanding some phenomena presented in the examples of Section 2.

-19.3.2.1.
-Impossibility results
+3.2.1 Impossibility results

-Among the impossibility results in social choice theory, two are particularly important:
+Among the impossibility results in Social Choice Theory, two are particularly important :